 Currently, we use RSU awards and PSU awards to retain, motivate, and reward our Named Executive Officers for long-term increases in the value of our common stock and, thereby, to align their interests with those of our stockholders.
 Our PSU awards provide that our Named Executive Officers may earn shares of our common stock based on our achievement of pre-established target levels for one or more financial or operational performance measures as well as continued service.
-We also grant RSU awards with solely time-based vesting requirements to our Named Executive Officers other than our CEO.
-Because RSU awards have value to the recipient even in the absence of stock price appreciation, we are able to incentivize and retain our Named Executive Officers.
+We also grant RSU awards with solely time-based vesting requirements to our Named Executive Officers.
+Because RSU awards have value to the recipient even in the absence of stock price appreciation, we are able to incentivize and retain our Named Executive Officers using fewer shares of our common stock than would be necessary if we used stock options to provide equity to our executive officers.
 In addition, because the value of these RSU and PSU awards increases with any increase in the value of the underlying shares, RSU and PSU awards also provide incentives to our Named Executive Officers that are aligned with the interests of our stockholders.